-Orientation topics include registration, field preparation, and tick bite prevention.
+Orientation topics includes: field preparation and tick bite prevention.

 Quality Parks Master Naturalist Orientation